TillF/WASA-SED/docs/index.md

 33   1     // type of sediment transport model at the hillslope 34   1     //type of water / sediment model in the river: (1) UHG routing, (2) Muskingum & ss transport, (3) Muskingum & bedload modelling
-35   1     //type of sediment model in the reservoir: choose sediment transport … 36   .t.   //load state of storages from files (if present) at start (optional) 37   .f.   //save state of storages to files after simulation period (optional) 38   .t.   //dosnow: activate snow routine
+35   1     //type of sediment model in the reservoir: choose sediment transport … 36   .t. .f.  //load state of storages from files (if present) at start (optional); second flag: append output 37   .f.   //save state of storages to files after simulation period (optional) 38   .t.   //dosnow: activate snow routine
 ```